pyple/pyple/README.md

 PYPLE is the new style of web designing which uses minimal design and python for data binding.
 Its theme color is white and green.

-created by SeyedMehdi Mousavi & Samira Mirshfiei
+created by SeyedMehdiMousaviShoushtari & Samira Mirshafiei